 Finding the Best Places to Retire Since 2006!

-Overview: On Florida's southwestern coast, mellow Matlacha (Mat-la-shay) sits on and completely covers a little island that is situated between Pine Island, which is Florida's largest island, and the mainland where Fort Myers is located.
-Quaint and cute, it is an old fishing village that still boasts slightly ramshackle, seaside charm.
+On Florida's southwestern coast, mellow Matlacha (Mat-la-shay) sits on and completely covers a little island that is situated between Pine Island, which is Florida's largest island, and the mainland where Fort Myers is located.
+Cute, colorful and artsy, it is an old fishing village that still boasts ramshackle, seaside charm.

 Percentage of Population Age 45 or Better: 72%